vinuesa/get_phylomarkers/INSTALL.md

 On an Ubuntu machine BioPerl can be easily installed with: 'sudo apt-get install libbio-perl-perl'

-For more information see [bioperl.org INSTALL](http://bioperl.org/INSTALL.html)
+For more information and alternative installation options see [bioperl.org INSTALL](http://bioperl.org/INSTALL.html)

 ### R scripts
 * compute_suppValStas_and_RF-dist.R